Last Updated on April 28, 2026

 Glasgow Police Museum

 Glasgow Police museum is small, friendly and free.
 It’s staffed by volunteer ex-police officers who engage visitors with their storytelling.
 Learn about the history of policing in Glasgow from 1779 to 1975.
 For example did you know that Glasgow was the first organised police service in the Commonwealth?
-Its International Room has uniforms and insignia from every country in the World and their are lots of fascinating crime stories on display.
+Its International Room has uniforms and insignia from every country in the World and there are lots of fascinating crime stories on display.
 A great budget activity to pass an hour with your teenagers.

 Glasgow Cathedral and Necropolis